Adrelf/DRL-navigation/README.md

 # DRL-navigation
 Train an agent to navigate in a complex environment and collect bananas.
-The deep reinforcement learning algorithm is based on value-based method (DQN)
+The deep reinforcement learning algorithm is based on value-based method (DQN).

 ![alt text](https://github.com/Adrelf/DRL-navigation/blob/master/images/banana.gif)